-Wakame and Kombu are not only prepared for Japanese cuisine, but there also exist a variety of snacks made with such edible seaweed in Japan.
-As for Wakame, as I wrote about it before, “Kuki Wakame (茎わかめ)” is a representative of Wakame seaweed snacks.
+Wakame and Kombu are not only prepared for Japanese cuisine, but in Japan there exist a variety of snacks made with such edible seaweed.

-On the other hand, when it comes to Japanese Kombu snacks, Nakano Miyako Kombu is the most famous Kombu snack that has been loved by Japanese people for a long time.
-Miyako Kombu (都こんぶ) is a soft kelp seaweed snack released in 1931 by Nakano Bussan (中野物産).
+On the other hand, when it comes to Japanese Kombu snacks, I think Nakano Miyako Kombu is the most famous Kombu snack that has long been loved by Japanese people.

 Nakano Oshaburi Kombu